QuentinRa/blog.quentinra.dev/games/unity-editor/index.md

 <details class="details-e">
 <summary>Group game objects</summary>

-**You can group game objects**, which is making nested game object rendered at a position relative to their parent.
-This is useful when you want to make sure that a gun is always rendered at a fixed position to a player <small>(or generally, when you want something to be rendered relatively to something else)</small>.
+**You can group game objects**, which is making nested game objects rendered at a position relative to their parent.
+This is useful when you want to make sure that a gun is always rendered at a fixed position to a player <small>(or, mostly, when you want something to be rendered relative to something else)</small>.

 To create a group, create a new game object inside another one (right-click on the parent > create).
 You can also drag and drop an existing object inside another game object.